 With 2021 just around the corner, it’s time to think about how to update your beach house decor.
 Each season brings new trends, and the coming year is no different.
+Beach house style, also known as coastal living, is characterised by the use of design elements that capture the essence of seaside living and scenic views.
 In 2015, stacked, interlocking designs and geometric shapes were in.
-By 2017, nautical wallpapers and boho outdoor areas took over, and in 2019, sustainability and maximalist art became popular.
+By 2017, nautical wallpapers and boho outdoor areas had taken over, and in 2019, sustainability and maximalist art became increasingly popular.
+Many of these trends are inspired by our favourite summer homes, offering a glimpse into the most inviting and stylish coastal retreats.
+Common colours in coastal decor include shades of white, sandy beige, soft blues, aqua greens, and stormy greys.
+With the right touches, you can create a space that feels both relaxed and sophisticated.
+It’s easy to fall in love with coastal style and the charm of beachside homes.
 So, what’s trending for 2021?
 Here’s what to look out for:

 Beach House Decor 101: Outdoor TVs

-Don’t choose between watching the big game and enjoying the outdoors.
-Samsung’s The Terrace outdoor TV lets you do both, featuring QLED backlight tech and a 4K panel.
-Available in 55" and 75" models, these TVs are designed for outdoor use and remain clear even in direct sunlight—perfect for your beach bar or patio.
+Don't choose between watching the big game and enjoying the outdoors.
+Samsung's The Terrace outdoor TV lets you do both, featuring QLED backlight tech and a 4K panel.
+Available in 55" and 75" models, these TVs are designed for outdoor use and remain clear even in direct sunlight, making them perfect for your beach bar or patio.

 Wallpaper TVs

-LG’s new “wallpaper” TVs are ultra-slim, just a few millimetres thick, and sit almost flush to the wall.
+LG's new “wallpaper” TVs are ultra-slim, just a few millimetres thick, and sit almost flush to the wall.
 Available in 65" and 77" sizes, they feature smart processors, OLED backlighting, and compatibility with Apple AirPlay 2 and HomeKit.
-These TVs are ideal for media rooms and save space, making them a great backup for rainy days.
+These TVs are ideal for media rooms, saving space and making them a great backup for rainy days.

 Feng Shui Decor

-- Using color to brighten spaces without being flashy
+Using colour to brighten spaces without being flashy

 Outdoor Showers

 With pools, hot tubs, and the ocean nearby, wet bodies are common in beach houses.
-Instead of tracking water indoors, 2021 will see more outdoor showers.
-These provide privacy and comfort while keeping interiors dry—a trend especially appreciated by property owners who rent to guests.
+Instead of tracking water indoors, the outdoor shower is expected to become a popular trend in 2021.
+These provide privacy and comfort while keeping interiors dry—a trend especially appreciated by property owners who rent out their homes to guests.

 Day Beds

-Traditional poolside loungers are being replaced by more comfortable options like the Costa Luxe outdoor day beds.
-Available in stylish colors and made from soft, solution-dyed acrylic fabric, these beds are both attractive and practical.
+Traditional poolside loungers are being replaced by more comfortable options, such as the Costa Luxe outdoor daybed.
+Available in stylish colours and made from soft, solution-dyed acrylic fabric, these beds are both attractive and practical.
 They’re designed for comfort and durability, making them a great addition to any pool area.
+Relaxing on these day beds adds a fun, playful vibe to your poolside experience.

 Low-Rise Pool-Side Tables

 Low-rise tables are designed for use with beanbags or day beds, keeping your drinks and snacks off the ground.
-Beanbags r us recently introduced a four-legged timber bean bag table with a water-resistant top and stable design, perfect for poolside or living room use.
+A four-legged timber table with a water-resistant top and a stable design is perfect for use by the pool or in the living room.

 Mixed-Use Spaces

 Open-plan, mixed-use spaces are on the rise, combining functions like cooking, dining, and relaxing.
-Beach houses are embracing seamless transitions between indoor and outdoor areas, with features like retractable doors, games areas, and art displays.
+Beach houses are embracing seamless transitions between indoor and outdoor areas, featuring elements such as retractable doors, game areas, and art displays.
+Bi-fold or sliding doors create flow between indoor and outdoor areas, enhancing the sense of openness.
+Large windows further improve natural light and strengthen the connection between indoor and outdoor living spaces, contributing to the relaxed, bright atmosphere typical of coastal homes.
+In these mixed-use spaces, different furniture and decor elements are often paired to achieve a cohesive and stylish look.
 Expect to see more communal spaces that encourage social interaction and relaxation.

 Interior Gardens

 Driven by sustainability trends, interior gardens are becoming more common in beach houses.
 Owners are bringing nature indoors with green walls, indoor-outdoor courtyards, and even forest-like interiors with large plants and pebbled areas.
+Natural textures, such as timber and stone, create a seamless indoor-outdoor feel, enhancing the connection to nature.
 These garden-like environments create a relaxing, positive atmosphere—perfect for a holiday retreat.

 Organic Materials and Features

 Sustainability is also influencing material choices.
 Bamboo is a popular, fast-growing option for decking, countertops, and flooring.
 Wool insulation is gaining traction as an eco-friendly alternative to synthetic foam.
-Innovative materials like mushroom-based insulation and bark cladding are also emerging, offering both environmental and aesthetic benefits.
+Innovative materials, such as mushroom-based insulation and bark cladding, are also emerging, offering both environmental and aesthetic benefits.

 Solar Roof Tiles